-Our team in Edinburgh and our partners in Ghana and Malawi are the key to success in achieving our goals.
+Our team in Edinburgh and our partners in Malawi are the key to success in achieving our goals.
 They are supported by our Trustees and Advisory Board.

-Dermot graduated with an MA in Natural Sciences from Cambridge and a DPhil in Genetics from Oxford.
-He then moved into the legal profession, working first for HM Treasury Solicitor’s Department and then for Clifford Chance where he was a partner from 1999-2014, specialising in bank and investment firm regulation.
-He is also a trustee of Bletchley Park and has recently published a biography of Alan Turing.
-He has been a trustee of the Turing Trust since its inception, taking responsibility for governance and legal matters.
-He also acts as a part-time volunteer, assisting with the collection and transport of donations.
+Dermot is the nephew and biographer of Alan Turing.
+He graduated in Natural Sciences from Cambridge and did a DPhil in Genetics at Oxford.
+He then moved into the legal profession, where he was a partner at the law firm Clifford Chance from 1999-2014, specialising in bank and investment firm regulation.
+He has been a trustee of Bletchley Park and written extensively on codebreaking and computing.
+He has been a trustee of the Turing Trust since its inception.
+He is also a Visiting Fellow at Kellogg College, Oxford University.

 Philip is a development professional specialising in project management of ICT’s in Education.
 Most recently Philip has been based in Kenya working with Social Enterprise Camara Education across a variety of roles ranging from Fundraising to Project management in their operations throughout Africa.
 Prior to this Philip was based in London working with International NGO Right to Sight as Project Executive, managing their projects in Africa.
 Philip is passionate about Africa and education and has travelled extensively throughout the continent and beyond.
 Philip has a background in Advertising & Marketing, having worked for two leading Advertising Agencies in Dublin prior to entering the Development field.